rdharini2001/Multi-View-Perception/README.md

 fpath_colored = "/path/to/output_colored.png"
 Image.fromarray(colored).save(fpath_colored)
 ```
+Generate a point cloud using the above depth map following [these](https://github.com/HarendraKumarSingh/stereo-images-to-3D-model-generation/blob/master/depth-map-to-3D-point-cloud.ipynb) instructions.
+This serves as the initial pointcloud.

 Step 5 - Follow [these](https://colmap.github.io/install.html) instructions and install colmap to build a 3D SfM representation of the target object.

-Step 6 -
+This serves as the final accurate point cloud.

+Step 6 - Run ```icp.py``` to align both the pointclouds and obtain a transformation matrix ```T```.
+Use ```T``` to refine the locations of the 3D keypoints.

-Step 7 -
+Step 7 - Use PnP to estimate the robot's 6D pose.

 # Instance Level Robot Pose Estimation (Optional)